santivicencio/Getting_and_clenaning_data/Codebook.md

 Codebook
 ========
-Codebook was generated on 2014-04-17 09:04:47 during the same process that generated the dataset.
-See `run_analysis.md` or `run_analysis.html` for details on dataset creation.
+Codebook was generated during the same process that generated the dataset requiered for the project.
+See `run_analysis.md` for details on dataset creation.

 Variable list and descriptions
 ------------------------------